YoushaaMurhij/Self_Driving_Car_Models/README.md

 ## longitudinal vehicle model notebook
 In this notebook, I implemented the forward longitudinal vehicle model.
 The model accepts throttle inputs and steps through the longitudinal dynamic equations.
 We can give a set of inputs that drives over a small road slope to test your model.

-The input to the model is a throttle percentage $x_\theta \in [0,1]$ which provides torque to the engine and subsequently accelerates the vehicle for forward motion.
+The input to the model is a throttle percentage in range [0,1] which provides torque to the engine and subsequently accelerates the vehicle for forward motion.